ericwork2008/Java-Advanced-Study/DataStructure.md

            A = empty
            for each vertex v in G.V
                MAKE-SET(v)
-           sort the edges of G.E into nondecreasing order by weight w for each edge (u,v) in G.E, taken in nondecreasing order by weight if FIND-SET(u) != FIND-SET(v)
+           sort the edges of G.E into nondecreasing order by weight w		//Sort edges for each edge (u,v) in G.E, taken in nondecreasing order by weight	//find-union if FIND-SET(u) != FIND-SET(v)
-               A = A U {(u,v)}
+               A = A U {(u,v)}							//A is the MST result, it hold the MST edges UNION(u,v)
-        		UNION(u,v)
            return A
     */